-The T2K, MINERvA and LArTPC experiments have shown their capabilities to measure the final-state lepton ( $\mu^{\pm}$ or $e^{\pm}$ ) and to identify one or more charged particles in coincidence [1-5].
+The T2K, MINERvA and LArTPC experiments have shown their capabilities to measure the final-state lepton (μ^{\pm} or e^{\pm}) and to identify one or more charged particles in coincidence [1-5].
 Future experiments, such as DUNE [6], will incorporate an enhanced tracking capability for hadrons in the final state.
 Also, it is worth mentioning the SK-Gd project [7], that improves the detection and identification capabilities of neutrons by adding Gd salts to the SuperKamiokande water tank.
 Compared to inclusive experiments, where only the final lepton is detected, the additional information about the hadrons in the final state, viz. semi-inclusive scattering, will improve the reconstruction of the incoming neutrino energy.

-In [8-11] explorations of the possibilities arising from the extended knowledge of the final state, specifically focusing on events where there is simultaneous detection of the lepton and a nucleon, were presented.
-In reference [10], it was proposed to study the average neutrino energy corresponding to a given semi-inclusive event where $\frac{d^6\sigma(E)}{d\Omega_l dk_l d\Omega_N dp_N}$ is the six-fold differential cross section for a fixed neutrino energy E and fixed muon and final nucleon kinematics. $\phi(E)$ is a given flux distribution, normalized as $\int dE \phi(E) = 1$ .
-Furthermore, the standard deviation for the average neutrino energy can be obtained from the first and second statistical moments where
+Notice: Authored by Jefferson Science Associates, LLC under U.S. DOE Contract No. DE-AC05-06OR23177.
+The U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce this manuscript for U.S. Government purposes where $\frac{d^6\sigma(E)}{d\Omega_l dk_l d\Omega_N dp_N}$ is the six-fold differential cross section for a fixed neutrino energy E and fixed muon and final nucleon kinematics. $\phi(E)$ is a given flux distribution, normalized as $\int dE \phi(E) = 1$.
+Furthermore, the standard deviation for the average neutrino energy can be obtained from the first and second statistical moments